port-labs/port-docs/docs/platform-overview/port-components/formula-properties.md

 }
 ```

-Now if we have an entity under a blueprint with the formula property shown above, and it has a `version` field with a value of `2.3.1`, then its `changelog_filename` property value will be: `changelog-2.3.1.md`
+As you can see,if we have an Entity that originates from a Blueprint with the Formula Property shown above, and it has a `version` field with the value of `2.3.1`, then its `changelog_filename` property value will be: `changelog-2.3.1.md`.

 ### Meta-property formula property

-This is a formula property created from one of Port's *meta-properties* available in all blueprints.
+This is a formula property created from one of Port's _meta-properties_ available in all Blueprints.

 :::info Meta-properties
-A meta-property is a property that exists on every entity in Port, the user can control its value, but he can not choose not to add it to the entity or blueprint definition.
+A meta-property is a property that exists in every Entity in Port.
+The user can control its value, but they can not remove the property from an Entity or Blueprint definition.

 Example meta-properties include:

-- identifier
+- identifier;
-- title
+- title;
-- createdAt
+- createdAt;
-- and more
+- and more.

-Meta-properties are always referenced using a dollar sign (`$`) before them, this makes it easier to tell if a property is user-defined or a meta-property.
+Meta-properties are always referenced with a dollar sign (`$`) before them, this makes it easier to understand if a property is user-defined or a meta-property.
 :::

-In the following example, we create a formula property called `grafana_url` which attaches the identifier of the entity to the URL format `https://grafana.com/{{$identifier}}`
+In the following example, let’s create a formula property called `grafana_url` which attaches the identifier of the Entity to the URL format `https://grafana.com/{{$identifier}}`:

 ```json showLineNumbers
 "grafana_url": {